migueloteroprado/nodepop/README.md

 - **foto**:
 An image file.
 Must be a .jpg, .jpeg, .png or .gif file
-The file will be uploaded to the server in the folder /images/anuncios.
+The file will be uploaded to the server in the folder '/images/anuncios'.
 The name of the field ('foto' and a timestamp will be added as a prefix of the original file name.
 The name of the uploaded file will be saved in the database.
+A thumbnail with size size 100x100 pixels will be generated in folder '/images/anuncios/thumbs' (if thumbnail generation microservice is running).

+The user passed in the auth JWT token will be added as Ad author.

 ##### Returns